filiperomero2/ViralUnity/README.md

 ### Primer sequences removal

 The removal of primer associated SNPs is a mandatory step in processing sequences generated from targeted sequencing approaches.
-While this pipeline does not use any tool that specifically query for primer sequences, it offers a general trimming functionality with trimmomatic.
+While this pipeline does not use any tool that specifically query for primer sequences, it offers a general trimming functionality with trimmomatic (Illumina only).
 For analyzing data generate under an amplicon sequencing schemes, we suggest '--trim 30' as a sensible choice.
+Following versions will provide more sensitive approaches and comprehends all data types.

 ### Adding scripts to path